readytensor/rt-datasets-multiclass-classification/README.md

     - The json file with the suffix "\_inference_request_sample.json" contains a sample JSON object with the data to make an inference request to the /infer endpoint.
     - The CSV file with the dataset name, and no other suffix, is the full data (made of both train and test sets).

+  - The `raw` folder contains the original data files from the source (see attributions below).
+The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset in `raw` folder into the processed CSV form in `processed` folder.

 - The folder `config` contains two csv files - one called `multiclass_classification_datasets_metadata.csv` which contains the dataset level attribute information.
 The second csv called `multiclass_classification_datasets_fields.csv` contains information regarding all the fields in each of the datasets.
 These two files are used by the following scripts to generate the schema, train, test, test_key, and sample inference request data files for each dataset.
 - `generate_schemas.py`: contains the code to generate the schema files for each dataset.
 - `create_train_test_key_files.py`: contains the code to generate the train, test, and test-key files for each dataset.
 - `generate_inference_data.py`: contains the code to generate the inference request sample data for each dataset.
 - `run_all.py`: This is used to run the above three scripts in sequence.

+Note again that the main files for all the datasets are in the `processed` folder.

+The following sections provide more information for each of the datasets.

 ---